Skip to content

 Enhanced Creativity: unfamiliar territory forces us to find creative solutions.

-Improved Confidence: when we realize that an uncomfortable situation can be resolved, the after-effect can be increased confidence and self-esteem.
 The concept of embracing discomfort may sound promising, but getting started can sometimes prove to be more difficult.
 This is where a professional coach becomes a valuable asset.
 Working with a coach to guide you through this process and provide you with strategies to sit with your discomfort will enable you to be fully supported and accountable to your actions at the same time.

 First, a client needs to determine why they want to change an existing habit or “a way of being.”
 Once that is determined, a coach can lay out some strategies to test the waters and find a place that is uncomfortable enough to find growth but not too uncomfortable to become frustrated or discouraged.